Power of a Woman (song)

 "Power of a Woman" is a song by British R&B girl group Eternal.
-It was written by the songwriting duo of Carl Sturken and Evan Rogers, and was released as the first single from their second studio album, Power of a Woman.
-It was also the group's first release as a trio after the departure of Louise Redknapp.
+It was written by the songwriting duo of Carl Sturken and Evan Rogers, and was released in October 1995 by EMI United Kingdom and 1st Avenue as the first single from the group's second studio album, Power of a Woman (1995).
+It was also their first release as a trio after the departure of Louise Redknapp.
 "Power of a Woman" peaked at number five on the UK Singles Chart and became the group's fifth top-10 single.
 In Australia, the song became the group's second top-10 single, reaching number eight in April 1996.
+Its music video was directed by Randee St. Nicholas.

 Critical reception

-James Masterton for Dotmusic wrote that the new track "is less of an immediate pop hit that some of its predecessors, instead being a rather dark yet no less brilliant R&B track.
+James Masterton for Dotmusic felt 'Power of a Woman' "is less of an immediate pop hit that some of its predecessors, instead being a rather dark yet no less brilliant R&B track.
 That alone is enough to make it the biggest new hit of the week".
 Pan-European magazine Music & Media noted that the British trio "manages to sound both forceful and feminine at the same time.
 Their seductive voices blend in well with the contemporary R&B-influenced production."
-A reviewer from Music Week rated it five out of five and picked it as Single of the Week, calling it "a sinuous, piano-propelled R&B number, with US appeal stamped all over it."
-James Hamilton from the magazine's RM Dance Update described it as a "powerfully wailed and cooed excellent US-style jillswinger".
+A reviewer from Music Week gave it five out of five and named it Single of the Week, complimenting it as "a sinuous, piano-propelled R&B number, with US appeal stamped all over it."

-Music video

-A music video was produced to promote the single, directed by Randee St. Nicholas.
+David Quantick from NME found that the song is based "rather heavily" on The Emotions' 'Best of My Love'.
+James Hamilton from the Record Mirror Dance Update described it as a "powerfully wailed and cooed excellent US-style jillswinger".
+Also Gavin Reeve from Smash Hits gave 'Power of a Woman' five out of five, writing that "this is absolutely brilliant.
+A really confident, upbeat pop song with the usual supply of top-notch harmonies, a chorus that sticks in your head like superglue and all those kung fu-type noises they have a habit of putting in the background.
+Easther, Vernie and Kelle have never sounded better".